Open Circle Foundation

 Open Circle

-Open Circle is an organizational development company that works with purpose driven companies to remove obstacles to growth, broaden perspectives, and deepen connections throughout the entire organizational ecosystem.
+Open Circle is a human development company that works with purpose driven leaders and organizations to remove obstacles to growth, broaden perspectives, and deepen connections.